letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  on INA219#Amps do
   Publish domoticz/in,{"idx":123456,"nvalue":0,"svalue":"[INA219#Amps]"} //Own made up IDX 123456 endon

  on INA219#Watts do
   Publish domoticz/in,{"idx":654321,"nvalue":0,"svalue":"[INA219#Watts]"} //Own made up IDX 654321 endon

-''HTTP''
+*HTTP*

 .. code-block:: html

  on INA219#Amps do
   SendToHTTP 192.168.1.2,8080,/json.htm?type=command&param=udevice&idx=123456&nvalue=0&svalue=[INA219#Amps] //Own made up IDX 123456 endon

  on INA219#Watts do
   SendToHTTP 192.168.1.2,8080,/json.htm?type=command&param=udevice&idx=654321&nvalue=0&svalue=[INA219#Watts] //Own made up IDX 654321 endon

 (Given that your Domoticz server is on "192.168.1.2:8080", you should change to your server IP and PORT number.
-If the HTTP publishing is not working, please refer to this [[Tutorial_Rules#SendToHTTP|topic]] for a workaround.)
+If the HTTP publishing is not working, please refer to this [ADD_LINK] for a workaround.)

 One button, multiple actions using long press
 ---------------------------------------------
 Using a "normal switch" device which is in this example normally set to low (0) you can make one of two actions  when pressed.
 If you either release the button in less than a second or press it for more than a second:

 .. code-block:: html

  on Button#State=1 do
   timerSet,1,1
  endon

  on rules#timer=1 do
   if [Button#State]=0
    //Action if button is short pressed